Cows Come First

 T he most significant positive impact we can have for environmental sustainability is making sure our cows are healthy and comfortable so that they can use feed and water most efficiently.

-In 2000, when we started milking cows in Kansas, each of our cows averaged 65 pounds of milk per day.
-Today, the average per cow is 83 pounds/day.
+In 2000, when we started milking cows in Kansas, each of our cows averaged 7.6 gallons of milk per day.
+Today, the average per cow is 9.7 gallons per day.
 That means more milk from almost the same natural resources.

 Our cows produce about 35% more milk than the average dairy cow in the U.S. because we select superior animals, feed them the best diets possible, and keep them comfortable.